slothbear/LCMax/readme.md

 * Open Farmville (and wait for it to settle in).
 * Click the **LCmax** bookmark in your bookmarks bar.

 ### after:
 ![tall chat window](images/tall_chat.jpg)

+## not happy?

+If LCmax doesn't work or you don't like it:

+* Remove the bookmark from your bookmarks bar.
+Right click on LCmax, then choose Delete.
+* Refresh your browser page to get a fresh copy.

+Has LCMax stopped working?
+It's possible that Facebook has changed something.
+Please describe the situation in a new [issue](https://github.com/slothbear/lcmax/issues) and maybe I can fix it.

 ## code
 You can edit the bookmark before you use it and inspect its contents to see that it doesn't do anything nefarious.
 You'll probably want to copy the next to a code editor for reformatting to make it easier to read.
+Right click on the LCmax bookmark and click "Edit" to see the code.
+Most browsers display the code with the label "URL".

 I've included a formatted copy of the code below.

 ```javascript
 alert(